LexieData/LexieData.GitHub.io/capstone_project.md

 ### Track 1
 The first question asks: "Who had the number one spot in the charts by the end of each year?"
-I did this by filtering rows in SQL.
+I did this by filtering rows in SQL. <br>
 This picture shows the earliest number one hits.

 <img src="images/SQL 1 Rank1.png"/> <br>